-- incentive compensation should represent a significant portion of total compensation; - · compensation should be performance-based; - · incentive compensation should balance short-term and long-term performance; - · compensation levels should be market competitive; and - superior performance should be rewarded.
+- incentive compensation should represent a significant portion of total compensation; - · compensation should be performance-based; - · incentive compensation should balance short-term and long-term performance; - · compensation levels should be market competitive; and - · superior performance should be rewarded.

-In order to further these guiding principles, the key components of our compensation in 2020 included (1) cash compensation, in the form of base salaries and cash incentive compensation; (2) long-term equity compensation, in the form of RSUs that are earned, if at all, based on the achievement of financial performance metrics designed to reinforce our business objectives and restricted stock and RSUs that vest over time; and (3) other non-cash compensation, such as retirement, health and welfare benefits, and certain other limited perquisites and benefits.
+In order to further these guiding principles, the key components of our compensation in 2019 included (1) cash compensation, in the form of base salaries and cash incentive compensation; (2) long-term equity compensation, in the form of restricted stock units ("RSUs") that are earned, if at all, based on the achievement of financial performance metrics designed to reinforce our business objectives and restricted stock and RSUs that vest over time; and (3) other non-cash compensation, such as retirement, health and welfare benefits, and certain other limited perquisites and benefits.

 The Compensation Committee believes a significant portion of the compensation to our NEOs should be performance-based.
 The Compensation Committee also believes that each NEO's compensation should be balanced with long-term incentives.
-Accordingly, a significant portion of the compensation to our NEOs was awarded in performance RSUs, which were earned when specific performance targets were met and vest ratably over a three-year period, and, in Mr. Sandri's case, in the form of time-vesting RSUs.
+Accordingly, a significant portion of the compensation to our NEOs was awarded in the form of RSUs, which vest over time and in performance RSUs, which were earned when specific performance targets were met and vest ratably over a three-year period.
 The Compensation Committee believes these equity awards more closely align our NEOs' incentives with the long-term interests of our stockholders, including growing our business and improving the Company's profitability relative to its peers.